jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 A hands-on workshop focused on prompt engineering techniques for large language models, designed to help participants become more effective at communicating with AI systems like ChatGPT, Claude, and other LLMs.

 ### Why Prompt Engineering Matters
 In today's AI-driven world, the ability to craft effective prompts is becoming as important as traditional programming skills.
 It's the bridge between human intent and AI capability.
-By adding context
+By adding context, LLMs are able to tailor responses towards specific domains to provide optimal results

 ### Key Statistics
 - **Participants:** 80